HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 mv:

-ka:(ao4 To ao5) Start des Aufenthalts
+ka:(ao4 To ao5) Start des Aufenthalts:

 vc: SHOW ao2 AND ao3 if hsstandbl=17 AND hsstandlao=MISSING AND hsstandhsao=MISSING